aiskendi/pencarimovie-downloader/README.md

 On first launch, the app shows the bot-token setup screen before the search page.

 1. Paste your Telegram bot token in the **Bot Token** field.
-2. Click **Validate & Continue**.
+2. Click **Validate**.
-3. The backend logs in via MadelineProto, verifies with `getSelf()`, then **discards the token** (only the encrypted session file is kept).
-4. The token is also synced to PencariMovie.com for webhook setup.
+3. The token is also synced to PencariMovie.com for webhook setup.
-5. After validation succeeds, the search page opens.
+4. After validation succeeds, the homepage opens.
-6. Search a title, then click **Download** or **Resolve Link**.

 On subsequent launches, the existing session resumes automatically.
 If the session expires, the setup screen appears again for re-login.

 **Security**: The bot token is never stored on disk.
 Only the MadelineProto session file (`storage/session.madeline`) persists after login.
 The bot ID comes from `getSelf()`, not token parsing.
 The `/api/config` endpoint has been removed — no credentials are exposed via the API.

-Do not share your local URL, session files, or bot token with other people.
+Do not share your session files, or bot token with other people.